 Thy righteousness is like the mountains of God, thy judgment is a great deep; O Lord, thou wilt save man and beast.

-Thou hast multiplied thy mercy, O God.
-The sons of men shall have hope beneath the shelter of thy wings.
+How thou hast multiplied thy mercy, O God; the sons of men shall have hope beneath the shelter of thy wings.

-They shall be drunk on the richness of thy house, thou wilt have them drink deeply from the torrents of thy delights.
+They shall be drunk on the richness of thy house, thou givest them to drink deeply from the river of thy delights.

 For with thee is the fountain of life, in thy light we shall see light.

-O continue thy mercy to those who know thee, thy righteousness to the upright in heart.
+Continue thy mercy to those who know thee, thy righteousness to the upright in heart.

-Let not the foot of pride come against me, let not the sinner’s hand move me.
+Let not the foot of pride come against me, let not the sinner’s hand shake me.

-There the workers of iniquity have fallen, they are cast down and now cannot stand.
+There the workers of iniquity have fallen, they are cast out and cannot stand.

 Glory.
 Both now.
 Alleluia.